Assessing sheep after a bushfire

 Genitalia, anus and udders

-Burns to the groin, udder, anus and vulva are unsightly and may take weeks to heal if a large area of skin is affected.
-Although not life threatening, they eventually heal provided there is no secondary infection, and flies are kept away.
+Burns to the groin, udder, anus and vulva may take weeks to heal if a large area of skin is affected.
+Although not life threatening, they eventually heal, provided there is no secondary infection, and flies are kept away.

 Burns to the scrotum on rams also heal well, but sperm quality and hence fertility may be reduced for several months.